-Within the city council religious political parties form an especially powerful faction, accounting for the majority of its seats. the head-quarters of the Jerusalem Municipality and the mayor's office are at Safra Sqaure (Kikar Safra) on Jaffa Road.
+Within the city council, religious political parties form an especially powerful faction, accounting for the majority of its seats. the headquarters of the Jerusalem Municipality and the mayor's office are at Safra Square (Kikar Safra) on Jaffa Road.

 The municipal complex, comprising two modern buildings and ten renovated historic buildings surrounding a large plaza, opened in 1993 moved from the Jerusalem Historical City Hall Building.

-The city fall under the Jerusalem District, with Jerusalem as the district's capital.
+The city falls under the Jerusalem District, with Jerusalem as the district's capital.

 Mount of Olives